Eric-Philippe/GlitchAndBooks/README.md

 - Add books to your library ✅
 - Consult your library ✅
 - Fully Dynamic Interface to consult your books, one for computer screen, one for mobile screen ✅
-- Edit your books 🕒
+- Edit your books ✅
+- Delete your books ✅
+- Sort your books by title, author, date, genre, ... ✅
+- Filter your books by title, author, date, genre, ... ✅
+- Secure on an HTTPS server ✅

 ## Secondary Features